 Jebel Akhdar means green mountain in Arabic.
 The green hilly area has a mild climate all year round, surrounded by a multitude of trees, bushes, etc., suitable for organizing picnic tours, exploring nature, especially the journey to conquer this magnificent mountain peak.

-- Shanghai blog.
-The super guide to Shanghai for all types of travelers
+- Nagoya blog.
+The ultimate guide to Nagoya guide for all kinds of travelers

 It’s also one of the coolest, with temperatures about 15°C cooler than Muscat throughout the year.
 The mountain even sees some snowfall in winter.